rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Secure Key Caching.md

 * Postman client should be [downloaded](https://www.postman.com/downloads/) on supported platforms or on the web to get started with the usecase collections.

   > **Note:** The Postman API Network will always have the latest released version of the API Collections.
-For older releases, refer the github repository `intel-secl/api-collections`
+For all releases, refer the github repository for [API Collections](https://github.com/intel-secl/utils/tree/master/tools/api-collections)

 ## **8. Deployment**

 The below details would enable the deployment through Ansible Role for Intel® SecL-DC Foundational & Workload Security Usecases.
 However the services can still be installed manually using the Product Guide.
-More details on Ansible Role for Intel® SecL-DC in [Ansible-Role](https://github.com/intel-secl/ansible-role) repository.
+More details on Ansible Role for Intel® SecL-DC in [Ansible-Role](https://github.com/intel-secl/utils/tree/master/tools/ansible-role) repository.

 #### Download the Ansible Role